ARM-software/abi-aa/README.md

 ## Transitioning the ABI specs

-Currently we are in a transistion period while we convert all the ABI specifications to this new format, with a CC-BY-SA-4.0 license.
+Currently we are in a transition period while we convert all the ABI specifications to this new open-source format.
 One by one, once the individual documents have been converted, they will appear here, and they will be included in future releases here on Github.